8 Best Credit Cards for Side Hustles

 We talk about the power of balance transfer cards in this article.
 If you currently have credit card debt, definitely look into this strategy as it could save you a meaningful chunk in interest as you seek to eradicate it.

-The Platinum CardĀ® from American Express
+The Platinum Card® from American Express

-The last of the credit cards for side hustles that we recommend is the American Express Platinum Card.
-This one is very similar to the business one that we detailed earlier, with slightly different perks.
+The last of the best credit cards for side hustles that we recommend is card_name.
+This one is very similar to the business one that we detailed earlier, with slightly different perks.For one, the welcome bonus is amazing: bonus_miles_full

 American Express has stuffed so many perks into this package that the annual fee ($695) can cover itself in year 1 quite easily.
 We’ve also heard of people calling and getting reduced annual fees for the second year of ownership as Amex works hard to retain its loyal clients.

-Here are some of The Platinum Card’s best features:
+Here are some of best card features:

 • $200 airline *incidentals* credit every year